VLSI-EDA/PoC/README.rst

 The PoC-Library can be downloaded as a `zip-file <https://github.com/VLSI-EDA/PoC/archive/master.zip>`_ (latest 'master' branch), cloned with ``git clone`` or embedded with ``git submodule add`` from GitHub.
 GitHub offers HTTPS and SSH as transfer protocols.
-See the :doc:`Download </UsingPoC/Download>` page for further details.
+See the `Download <http://poc-library.readthedocs.io/en/latest/UsingPoC/Download.html>`_ page for further details.
 The installation directory is referred to as ``PoCRoot``.

 +----------+---------------------------------------------------------------------+